SleeplessChallenger/Discord_bot/README.md

 <br>

 <h5>Caveat:</h5>
-I used `replit` built in NoSQL db, hence if you want to use it, be aware of it.
+I used `replit` built in NoSQL db, hence if you want to use my bot, be aware of it.

 <h3>Description</h3>